CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _*+KORP*_ Remove beta status from Korp configuration ({{{}master{}}}), push and install the updated {{master}}
 ## [ ] _*+META*_ Remove beta status from the META-SHARE record and resource group page
 # [ ] _*+TEST*_ Remove the corpus from the testing environment of Korp (Korp test version)
+# [ ] _*+PUHTI*_ Remove any corpus data, used or created during the conversion process, from scratch on Puhti (after ensuring that the source data has been backed up on the HFST server and the package has been published on the Korp server)
 \\
 ```